Code Pink: History

 Women around the world to rise up and oppose the war in Iraq.
 We call on mothers, grandmothers, sisters, and daughters, on workers, students, teachers, healers, artists, writers, singers, poets and every ordinary outraged woman willing to be outrageous for peace.
 Women have been the guardians of life – not because we are better or purer or more innately nurturing than men, but because the men have busied themselves making war.

 In February 2003, shortly before the invasion of Iraq, Code Pink organized its first trip to the country; it subsequently led five delegations there.
 These delegations included parents of American soldiers killed in combat in Iraq, as well as parents of active soldiers.
 Additionally, they brought six Iraqi women on a tour of the United States, and published a report about how the U.S. occupation affected the status of Iraqi women.

 On its website, Code Pink lists allegations of U.S. war crimes, and states that thousands of civilians were killed in Fallujah in 2004 due to the actions of the U.S. military.
 Along with other groups, they gave over $600,000-worth of humanitarian aid to refugees of Fallujah in 2004.
 In 2014, Code Pink was awarded the US Peace Prize by the US Peace Memorial Foundation "in recognition of inspirational anti-war leadership and creative grassroots activism".

+Funding

+In 2023 it was reported that since 2017, more than $1.4 million of Code Pink's donations (about 25% of its funding) have come from two groups connected to Neville Roy Singham, who married Code Pink's co-founder Jodie Evans in 2017.
+In 2022, the Benjamin Fund contributed $355,350.